worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 * Build an uberjar and put it in a JDK docker image
 * Put your compiled code and all your dependencies into a docker image and include an entrypoint command that invokes them with the proper settings and Classpath (sbt's [native-packager](https://www.scala-sbt.org/sbt-native-packager/formats/docker.html) plugin does this)
-* Use a dedicated Java-to-Container build plugin like [Google's Jib](https://github.com/GoogleContainerTools/jib)
+* Use a dedicated Java-to-Container build plugin like [Google's Jib](https://github.com/GoogleContainerTools/jib).
+Jib is interesting because it's implemented in pure Java and thus can integrate directly into your build tool without requiring an external Docker process.

 ### GraalVM Native Images